messiasbueno/eive-java-101/README.md

 - `git remote`: Command used to manage the set of repositories for the branches you have.
 - `git log`: Command used to shows the commit logs.
 - `git config`: Command used to update remote references with the desired branch

+#Quention 11

+Gitflow is a workflow template with Git.

+Widely used to organize your branches

+A branching structure is created like:
+- main
+- develop
+- feature
+- release
+- hotfix

+Each branch has its importance and specialty.